We are headed to Ireland today for a traditional and ancestral dish called colcannon.

-That night, I served colcannon with the red mullets.
-This side dish had a huge success with everyone.
-Who knew a simple puree could please that much!
+No ring in our colcannon.
+My dentist is rich enough as it is!
+I served colcannon with red mullets.
+This side dish was a huge success with everyone.
+Who knew a simple purée could please that much?

 That’s it for the story.
 I leave you with the traditional song of colcannon, also known as The Skillet Pot, here performed by Mary Black.